 When Stanford grad Liam McCarty raised his seed round after working with Learning Dollars remote contractors, he asked us whether we can introduce him to local in-person talent.
 Learning Dollars had always been in the business of connecting remote contractors with tech teams, so playing the role of recruiter was not part of our business model.

 However, we noticed the need on both sides of our talent network.
 Liam, after raising his seed, was ready for hiring in-house talent.
 Also, many of our US-based remote contractors were open to working in-house full-time as employees.
 So, we at Learning Dollars ad-hoc setup a “Finder’s Fee” agreement with Liam.
-If we could find him an in-house match within our talent network, instead of charging him indefinitely for contract work, we would charge him a one-time finder’s fee of $1000 (compared to the $25K most recruiters charge).
+If we could find him an in-house match within our talent network, instead of charging him indefinitely for contract work, we would charge him a one-time finder’s fee of a few thousand (compared to the $25K most recruiters charge).
 Liam said this sounds great!

 We have now added a section called Recruiting Full-Time Employees with LD to our website learningdollars.com where we describe the finder’s fee details.
 We hope to do more such introductions for a “finder’s fee” in the future, as our clients grow from bootstrapping startups that hire only remote contractors to seed funded and series A funded startups that hire both remote contractors and full-time employees.